WillJRoper/unknown-pixels/README.md

 ## Installation

 Ensure you have Python 3.8 or higher installed.
-Then, install `unknownpixels` using pip:
+Then, install `unknown-pixels` using pip:

 ```bash
 pip install unknown-pixels